 South Northants Hearing Advisory Service

-South Northants Hearing Advisory Service, is provides free basic NHS hearing aid maintenance and batteries together with advice, information and practical support covering all aspects of hearing loss.
+South Northants Hearing Advisory Service provides free basic NHS hearing aid maintenance and batteries together with advice, information and practical support covering all aspects of hearing loss.

-Each month, our friendly, trained Hearing Advisor will visit Brackley Library and Towcester Medical Centre although you don't have to be a patient at these surgeries to access the service we offer there.
+Each month, their friendly, trained Hearing Advisor will visit Brackley Library and Towcester Medical Centre.
+You don't have to be a patient at Brackley Medical Centre or Towcester Medical Centre to access the service we offer there.

 Brackley Library from 10.30 -12.00am